-Construction and infrastructure improvements related to the proposed military relocation to Guam would be consistent with established ESQD arcs.
+Proposed construction and infrastructure improvements related to the Guam buildup would be consistent with established ESQD arcs.
 Therefore, construction activity and subsequent operations would not result in any greater safety risk.
-Ordnance would be handled, stored, and transported in accordance with Marine Corps explosive safety directives (Marine Corps Order P8020.10A, Marine Corps Ammunition Management and Explosives Safety Policy Manual), and all munitions handling would be carried out by trained, qualified personnel.
+Ordnance would be handled and stored in accordance with Marine Corps explosive safety directives (Marine Corps Order P8020.10A, Marine Corps Ammunition Management and Explosives Safety Policy Manual), and all munitions handling would be carried out by trained, qualified personnel.
 Therefore, no impact related to explosives safety are anticipated.